Saturday, June 27, 2026

 Dear Missionary Lady,

-Greetings in the name of God our Redeemer and our wonderful Savior Jesus Christ.
+Greetings in the name of the God who stabilizes us.
+He is our Rock and our Strength.

 Love in Christ,